SAP/cf-nodejs-logging-support/docs/configuration/fields.md

 ### 4. `req-header`

 Read value from request header.
-Declare the property to be accesed in the property `fieldName`.
+Declare the property to be accessed in the property `fieldName`.

 Example: